niklas7cc/tdd-bdd-final-project/README.md

+This repository contains code and projects developed as part of the **IBM DevOps and Software Engineering Professional Certificate** on Coursera.
+The work here includes exercises, assignments, and projects that were completed throughout the course.

+### Course Overview:
+The **IBM DevOps and Software Engineering Professional Certificate** program is designed to teach the fundamental principles of DevOps, Agile methodologies, and software engineering practices.
+It covers topics such as version control, automated testing, continuous integration, and deployment.

+### Repository Content:
+- Various exercises and practical projects covering DevOps practices.
+- Scripts and code examples related to the coursework.
+- Resources used during the course.

+### Usage:
+Feel free to explore the repositories and adapt the code for your learning or project needs.
+If you have any questions or issues, please feel free to open an issue.

+### Acknowledgements:
+This project was completed as part of the **IBM DevOps and Software Engineering Professional Certificate** on Coursera.
+Special thanks to IBM and Coursera for providing the resources.
 # TDD / BDD Final Project Template

 This repository contains the template to be used for the Final Project for the Coursera course **Introduction to TDD/BDD**.